Skip to main content

 [...]

-Estelle folder her hands over her stomach and added: "I've got nothing against pizza.
+Estelle folded her hands over her stomach and added: "I've got nothing against pizza.
 Do you think they'd send some salad, too?"

 If you're wondering about the odd requests above, that's pizza in Sweden for you.
 I didn't know this until I started researching, but apparently Swedes adapted the Italian staple to add all kinds of odd toppings and combinations, including bananas, raisins, kebab (not so odd, actually), French fries and meatballs.
 They also serve a side called a "pizza salad", similar to coleslaw but often with red peppers.